 “Dogging is definitely becoming accepted by the general public, but it is something that we have always done.
 In the old days we did it all the time in the open, so it is more natural for us to lie in the grass rather than on a bed.
 That’s something we are discovering now and which is making us return to our roots.”

-Other than in Denmark, the only place in Europe where it is fully legal to have sex in public is in the Netherlands where a park in Amsterdam (the Vondelpark) also permits sexual activity to take place.
+Other than in Denmark, the only place in Europe where it is fully legal to have sex in public is in the Netherlands, where a park in Amsterdam (the Vondelpark) also permits sexual activity to take place.

-Rules in the Vondelpark allow visitors to engage in sexual intercourse but, bizarrely, nude sunbathing is out of the question!
+Rules in the Vondelpark allow visitors to engage in sexual intercourse, but bizarrely, nude sunbathing is out of the question!

-The designation of the park for this kind of activity in Amsterdam can be seen as a practical one to tackle the fact that prostitution is legal here and, like in Copenhagen, street hookers will happily take their clients for a quickie in local parks.
+The designation of the park for this kind of activity in Amsterdam can be seen as a practical one to tackle the fact that prostitution is legal here, and, like in Copenhagen, street hookers will happily take their clients for a quickie in local parks.

 In other European countries, public sex is dealt with under different laws and varying degrees of tolerance.

 In Germany, it is legal to have sex in public as long as you are covered up.
-According to the German Press, 2013 was a bumper year for sex en plein air and more than 200 Berliners were issued with fines of €150.
-This figure was double that recorded in 2010 and most offenders were caught in the act in the city’s most famous park, the Tiergarten.
+According to the German Press, 2013 was a bumper year for sex en plein air, and more than 200 Berliners were issued with fines of €150.
+This figure was double that recorded in 2010, and most offenders were caught in the act in the city’s most famous park, the Tiergarten.

 So, if you are considering having sex outdoors or in a public place, it is recommended that you make yourself aware of the local laws.
 Failure to do so could result in a criminal offence being committed and may land you with a sizeable fine or, worse, facing time in jail.